User Review( votes)

 Floating shelves in wood hold the intricate brass statues flanked by hanging diyas.
 The wall mounted drawer completes the design and serves as storage to hold the pooja items.
 The handle-less, soft push drawers make the pooja unit blend seamlessly with the rest of the design in the dining area.

 You can get creative with the back panel by a wood cladding to bring in warmth.
 The jaali panel with traditional motifs in white offsets the wood.
 What works in favor of this subtle design is that it is not demanding of space, and has a clean and uncluttered look.
+These mandir units can be installed in any corner of the living room or dining room.

 Contemporary interiors are increasingly becoming popular among homeowners now.
 The wallpaper as a backdrop in this design ensures continuity of design.
 The niche gives it a confined and secluded feeling away from the drawing room.